true-north-engineering/helm-file-utils/README.md

 ### Readers
 Used for reading the content from given destination.
 If none is provided, **file** is considered as default.\
 Available Readers are: **file, dir, https, git_https, ssh**\
-You can find detailed explanation of a single Reader followed by examples down below.
+You can find detailed explanation of every available Reader followed by examples down below.

 #### File